 Your treatment plan will be made by you and treatment.
 You will get both addiction and mental health treatment.
 You will be in both individual and group sessions.
-The Team will regularly review how you are doing in treatment.
-You could be in treatment the entire time you are in DUI Court.
+The team will regularly review how you are doing in treatment.
+You could be in treatment the entire time you are in Treatment Court.
 Treatment could include:

 - MAAEZ (Making Alcoholics Anonymous Easier)

 - ♦ Assessments

-- IOP (Intensive Outpatient Treatment)
+- ♦ IOP (Intensive Outpatient Treatment)

 - CBISA (Cognitive Behavioral Intervention for Substance Abuse)

 - Recovery Planning

 - Recovery Maintenance

 - ♦ Aftercare

 - MRT (Moral Reconation Therapy)

 - DBT (Dialectical Behavioral Therapy)

-- Individual Counseling
+- ♦ Individual Counseling

 - Seeking Safety

 - Medication Assessment and Management

 - Intensive Inpatient Treatment

 - Other, as decided by treatment

-★ Do not have or use drugs or alcohol
+★ Do not have or use alcohol or drugs

-Drugs (including marijuana and over-the-counter mind-altering substances) and alcohol are not allowed.
+Alcohol and drugs (including marijuana and over-the-counter mind-altering substances) are not allowed.
 Do not use or have any drugs or alcohol with you, in your home, or in your vehicle.
 Do not go to places where alcohol is the primary item of sale (bars).
-Admitting you used drugs or alcohol before a test will almost always change the response of the Judge and Team.
+Do not go to vape shops.
+Admitting you used alcohol or drugs before a test could change the response of the Judge and team.
 Honesty is always the best policy.